- Teach staff to explore their own assumptions about working with families of children with special needs.

 PUBLICRemember that you play a critical role in supporting the inclusion of children with special needs.
 If there is a specific plan such as an IFSP, IEP, or behavior intervention plan, you may participate in those teams and decision-making.
 Familiarize yourself with these processes, and learn about individual plans for each child in your program.
 Provide support to staff if they need help implementing recommendations, communicate with families about their observations of their children at home, and work with outside professionals as needed.

-Use the Useful Resources for Families and Professionals resource in this section to learn more about supporting families of children with special needs in your care.
+Review all of the resources listed in the Useful Resources for Families and Professionals handout to learn more about supporting families of children with special needs in your care.
 You may also want to share some of these resources with families.

 Kids Included Together: http://www.kitonline.org/index.html

 National Association for the Education of Young Children.
 (2011).
-Code of Ethical Conduct and Statement of Commitment.
-Retrieved from at http://www.naeyc.org/positionstatements/ethical_conduct
+Code of ethical conduct and statement of commitment. http://www.naeyc.org/positionstatements/ethical_conduct